Binxly/binxbytes/README.md

 # BinxBytes

-BinxBytes is a simple static site and blog built with Go, deployed to AWS Lambda thanks to [algnhsa](https://github.com/akrylysov/algnhsa).
+BinxBytes is a simple static site and blog built with Go, deployed on AWS.

 ## Development